furkan-izgi/C-Examples/Bouncing Ball/README.md

 # Bouncing Ball Animation

+- [ ] TODO: Rewrite with using dynamic allocation and array.

 This C program simulates a bouncing ball animation within a specified width and height.

 ## Description